 The Total Gym FIT is the smallest home gym we have reviewed so far, while the multi-user Yukon Wolverine Multi-Station is the largest.
 The Life Fitness G2 Gym's resistance is provided by an upgradeable weight stack.

 That comes with 160lbs as standard, but this can be increased to 210lbs (costs extra).
 The maximum user weight supported by the G2 Gym is 300lbs.
-The Total Gym Fit supports a maximum weight of 450lbs.
+By comparison, the Total Gym XLS supports up to 400lbs.

 The Life Fitness G2 Gym retails for $1,599 and is priced comparably with the Bowflex Xtreme 2SE.
 While the G2 gives you 25 exercise options, the Bowflex machine offers 70, so that's a big difference considering the prices aren't wildly different.